kikossik/kikossik.github.io/_portfolio/p2-ny-mih.md

 Visualizing the Data
 ---
 **NYC Housing Dynamics**
-This map visualizes the spatial patterns of property sales density, Mandatory Inclusionary Housing (MIH) zones, and commercial zoning areas in New York City.
+This map visualizes the spatial patterns of property sales density (<span style="background-color: red; color: white;">red</span>), Mandatory Inclusionary Housing (MIH) zones (<span style="background-color: blue; color: white;">blue</span>), and commercial zoning areas (<span style="background-color: yellow; color: black;">yellow</span>) in New York City.
 <img src='/images/heatmap.png'>
 - The heatmap reveals that Manhattan is the epicenter of property sales.
 Peripheral areas in Brooklyn and Queens also show high activity, possibly due to spillover effects as people and businesses move out of Manhattan to relatively more affordable areas.
 - MIH zones often overlap with areas of high sales density, however, most of the MIH zones are designed in poor neighborhoods.
 - With commercial zones, it is evident that they are primarily prominent in areas with the highest Sales, such as Manhattan.

-NYC Housing Affordability
+**NYC Housing Affordability**

 | Category          | Visualization           |
 |------------------------------------|------------|
 | **Rental Affordability at 80% AMI** | ![Rental Affordability](/images/rent_afford_80_ami.png) |
 | **Median Income for Renters**      | ![Median Income](/images/median_income_rent.png)        |
 | **Median Rent**                    | ![Median Rent](/images/median_rent.png)                |

+- The maps highlight a clear spatial correlation: areas with higher median incomes (Map 2) also have higher median rents (Map 3).
+Manhattan and parts of Brooklyn dominate these categories, suggesting significant economic disparities between boroughs.
+- Rental affordability (Map 1) is low in high-income, high-rent areas, emphasizing the lack of affordable housing in wealthier districts.
+Conversely, outer boroughs like the Bronx and Staten Island, with lower incomes and rents, provide better affordability.
+- The maps collectively underscore economic segregation in NYC.
+Wealthier populations and high rents are clustered in central and gentrified areas, while more affordable rents and lower incomes are prevalent in peripheral districts.

 Statistical Analysis
 ---